Hydrolyzed vegetable protein: As an allergen

 There are reports of a cosmetic-grade aHVP, Glupearl 19S (GP19S), inducing anaphylaxis when present in soap.
 Unlike food aHVP, this Japanese wheat aHVP is only very mildly hydrolyzed.
 The unusual chemical condition makes GP19S more allergenic than pure gluten.
 Newer regulations for cosmetic hydrolyzed wheat protein have been developed in response, requiring an average molecular mass of less than 3500 Da – about 35 residues long.
 In theory, "an allergen must have at least 2 IgE-binding epitopes, and each epitope must be at least 15 amino acid residues long, to trigger a type 1 hypersensitivity reaction."
 Experiments also show that this degree of hydrolysis is sufficient to not trigger IgE binding from GP19S-allergic patients.

+Allergenicity of eHVP depends on the specific food source and the enzyme used.
+Alcalase is able to render chickpea and green pea completely non-immunoreactive but papain only achieves partial reduction.
+Alcalase is also unable to make white beans non-reactive due to the antinutritional factors preventing complete digestion.
+Alcalase, but not "Flavourzyme" (a commercial Aspergillus oryzae protease blend for eHVP production), is able to make roasted peanut non-reactive.

+Regulation

+aHVP is not acceptable in the production of natural flavors in the EU, but eHVP is.